A Pulsar-native IDE provider package for TypeScript and JavaScript

 ) is what will run the built-intypescript-language-server

-from whatever directory you used to launch Pulsar from the command line.Often this will just work — even with tools like asdf and volta that use “shims” to manage multiple versions of Node.
+from whatever directory you used to launch Pulsar from the command line.This is likely to work even with tools like asdf and volta that use “shims” to manage multiple versions of Node.

 Even if you launch Pulsar another way, it’s pretty good at recreating your default shell environment, including your